ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Installation and Configuration of LoadBalancer on Eucalyptus.md

-# Install and configure LoadBalancer on Eucalyptus
+# Installation and Configuration of LoadBalancer on Eucalyptus

 ### Prerequisites:
 - Minimum 2 running instances